wisitsaks/ShortUrl/README.md

 2. run composer update
 3. create database and execute db_test.sql for creating tables
 4. edit .env to set baseURL, CI_ENVIRONMENT and DATABASE settings

+Please try it on the demo url at http://url.thxsoft.com/